In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 3. Set clear budgets.

 Accurate sales projections show patterns in economic growth potential and revenue.
-This allows you to balance cost and revenue and allocate your resources to the right teams and channels.
+Factoring in these forces allows you to balance cost and revenue and allocate your resources to the right teams and channels.

-You’ll also be able to predict the capital you have available to make investments that encourage business growth, such as new software or training for teams.
+You’ll also be able to predict how much capital you’ll have available during the projection period, enabling you to make investments in new software or critical personnel training that deliver a tangible return.

 4. Manage inventory better.

 If you’re selling physical products, a sales projection will help you decide how much inventory you need and which products to stock.
-This way, the goods you have available will meet the exact needs of your customers.
+Inventory is expensive, and Netstock’s 2024 Inventory Management Benchmark Report found that the largest SMBs with 500+ employees had a 44% overstock rate.

 5. Fulfill staffing needs.

 An accurate sales projection helps you determine how many salespeople you need to handle the predicted deals.
-If your projection requires you to have more people on the team, you’ll be able to hire, onboard, and train them to handle all the deals.
+If your projection requires you to have more people on the team, you’ll be able to hire, onboard, and train newcomers to handle the number of deals you anticipate in a given period.

 6. Offer quality customer service.